PandaHugMonster/py-simputils-config/README.md

 ----

 When working with files, keep in mind that the only supported files are `.yml`, `.env` and `.json`.
-If you need support for other types, you will have to implement you custom handler for those file-types.
+If you need support for other types, you will have to implement your custom handler for those file-types.

 ## Documentation
 * [The overall example](docs/overall-example.md)